allusive-dev/compfy/README.md

 - Includes pijulius animation code.
 - Includes corners-rule.
 Allowing you to set the corner-radius on a per window basis.
 - Animation open and unmap exclusion lists!
 Don't want something animating?
 Now you can fix that.
 - Blur rules.
-Background blurring is now done on a whitelist basis to preserve performance.
-(This will be changed in `v1.1` where you will be able to chose whether to use a whitelist or blacklist).
+Background blurring is now done on a whitelist basis to reduce hardware consumption.
+(This might be changed in `v1.1` where you will be able to chose whether to use a whitelist or blacklist).

 ## What Is This?
 This is a fork of picom-pijulius which is avaliable on Nixpkgs and the Arch User Repository.